Asceticism: Religion

-Self-discipline and abstinence in some form and degree are parts of religious practice within many religious and spiritual traditions.
-Ascetic lifestyle is associated particularly with monks, nuns, and fakirs in Abrahamic religions, and bhikkhus, munis, sannyasis, vairagis, goswamis, and yogis in Indian religions.
+Self-discipline, abstinence, and renunciation of material goods and worldly concerns, to various degrees, are parts of religious practice within many religious and spiritual traditions.
+Ascetic lifestyle is associated particularly with monks, nuns, and fakirs in Abrahamic religions, and bhikkhus, munis, sannyasis/vairagis, siddhas, goswamis, and yogis in Indian religions.

 Abrahamic religions

 Bahá'í Faith

 In the Baháʼí Faith, according to Shoghi Effendi, the maintenance of a high standard of moral conduct is neither to be associated nor confused with any form of extreme asceticism, nor of excessive and bigoted puritanism.
 The religious standard set by Baháʼu'lláh, founder of the Baháʼí Faith, seeks under no circumstances to deny anyone the legitimate right and privilege to derive the fullest advantage and benefit from the manifold joys, beauties, and pleasures with which the world has been so plentifully enriched by God, who Baháʼís regard as an all-loving creator.